Code-Institute-Submissions/ShoeShine/README.md

    3. Entered an invalid email to check the relevant error message appears.
    4. Entered all inputs to check the form submits successfully.

-- Testing the gallery "get in touch" button.
+- Testing the gallery "get in touch" link.
     1. Clicked on the "Gallery" page.
-    2. Clicked the "get in touch" button.
+    2. Clicked the "get in touch" link.
     3. Checked it took me to the contact page.

 - Testing footer social links